pw398/pw398.github.io/_posts/2025-05-12-MySQL-via-Shell-and-Python.md

 The challenge is to:

-1. From the <code>products</code> table, pull <code>productCode</code> and productName, and from the prodlines table, pull <code>textDescription</code>.
+1. From the <code>products</code> table, pull <code>productCode</code> and <code>productName</code>, and from the prodlines table, pull <code>textDescription</code>.
 Concatenate <code>productName</code> with <code>textDescription.</code>

-2. Convert the concatenated text to word embeddings - high-dimension vectors of real numbers in continuous space, generated by a neural network, and saved to an importable library.
+2. Convert the concatenated text to word embeddings - high-dimensional vectors of real numbers in continuous space, generated by a neural network, and saved to an importable library.
 The more similar the description text, the closer the direction of the vectors (there are other neat capabilities, like analogy calculations).

 3. Use a dimensionality reduction technique called UMAP (Uniform Manifold Approximation Projection) to project the high-dimensional data onto a lower-dimensional space that we can visualize, with as minimal a loss of information as possible.